Dansplaining the Novels, Defined

 (With apologies to Google Dictionary)

 So often, friends and colleagues ask me where I get ideas or what I was thinking about to come up with plots for my novels.
 The same friends tell me I can speak for hours giving such eloquent answers to these questions, though often times these same friends may describe my eloquent responses quite differently.
 That said, I thought it best to coin a new term, “Dansplaining”.
-I will attempt to Dansplain my novels here for you.
+Let me attempt to Dansplain my novels for you, dear reader.

 "To write a story about the future, you must first study the past."